 Mike Grudić

-I'm Mike, a postdoc working in theoretical astrophysics at Carnegie Observatories.
+I'm Mike, an astrophysicist at the Flatiron Institute Center for Computational Astrophysics.
 Here you'll find all things about me and my science.

-email: mike dot grudich at gmail dot com
+email: mike dot grudic at gmail dot com

 Publications